RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 MARK 16:1-2 (RPT)

-1 And the sabbath1 having passed, Mary Magdalene, and Mary the mother of James, and Salome, bought spices, that when they had come they might anoint him.
+1 And having come through the sabbath1, Mary Magdalene, and Mary the mother of James, and Salome, bought spices, that when they had come they might anoint him.

-2 And very early in the morning during one night from the sabbath2, they come to the tomb as the sun was rising.
+2 And very early in the morning during one day from the sabbath2, they come to the tomb as the sun was rising.

-Note: The word translated the sabbath1 (Gr. sabbatou, Gtr. sabbatou) is the genitive, singular of the word "sabbaton", which means "Sabbath".
+Note: The word translated the sabbath1 (Gr. σαββάτου, Gtr. sabbatou) is the genitive, singular of the word "sabbaton", which means "Sabbath".
 It is so translated in other places in the New Testament (Matthew 12:8; Mark 2:28; Luke 6:5; 13:14; 13:16; 14:5; John 19:31; Acts 1:12), and everywhere in the text of the Septuagint.
-Here, it either refers to that Sabbath of the first day of the Feast of Unleavened Bread [as it also does in John 19:31 where it is not translated in the KJV], or the weekly Sabbath which followed (See #2.34 Note 1).
-That translated the first day of the week2 (KJV), and during one night from the sabbath2 (RPT), are the Greek words thj miaj sabbatwn (Gtr. tes mias sabbaton), which literally read "during one of the Sabbaths".
+Here, it refers to that Sabbath of the first day of the Feast of Unleavened Bread, as it also does in John 19:31 where it is not translated in the KJV.
+That translated the first day of the week2 (KJV), and during one day from the sabbath2 (RPT), are the Greek words τῆς μιᾶς σαββάτων (Gtr. tes mias sabbaton), which literally read "during one of the Sabbaths".
 The words "tes mias" are in the genitive case, which deals with "time during which" (H.P.V.
 Nunn p43, J.W.
 Wenham p64, Ward Powers p108), and literally means "during one day (or night) of", or "during one day (or night) from", or "during one day (or night) after".
-More specifically we know that the time was "at the rising of the sun" (v2), but just before sunrise as it was still dark (John 20:1), so this would be about 6 a.m.
-This section just confirms what we have seen with the previous two sections, that the women came to the tomb at the dawn of bare.
+More specifically we know that the time was "about sunrise" (v2), but just before sunrise as it was still dark (John 20:1), so this would be about 6 a.m.
+This section just confirms what we have seen with the previous two sections, that the women came to the tomb at the dawn of Sunday morning.

 MATTHEW 28:1 (KJV)